 After The Ride

-That evening I contemplated as to whether I should get the train back or try and cycle it.
-In the end, I decided to cycle it, and if it got too much, I could always hop on the train further down the line.
+That evening I contemplated whether I should get the train home, or to try and cycle back!
+In the end, I decided to cycle it, after all, if it got too much, I could always hop on the train further down the line.
 Well, I managed to make it home without the train!
 Cycling another 80-miles!
 And without any training, or practice, and on my first attempt!

 Had another weekend camping on the Isle of Wight, this time with Julie.
 I managed to get my stuff and Julie’s stuff all onto my bike and even managed to carry a 4 man tent, which I really noticed.
 It was so heavy.

 We went over on Friday and camped at the normal campsite I use, Grange Farm at Brighstone.
 It was a very windy weekend, and using a tent that I’d never used before was a bit of a challenge; it was more of an occasional summer tent and was useless in the wind.
 I spent the first night getting up every hour and re-tightening the guy ropes while Julie, who had her earplugs in, slept through it all!
 I made some modifications the following morning which did make it a lot sturdier!